SerNet/verinice-rest-service/API.md

 * ``/element/{uuid:[a-f0-9]{8}(-[a-f0-9]{4}){3}-[a-f0-9]{12}}``
 * Example: ``/element/f35b982c-8ad4-4515-96ee-df5fdd4247b9``
-* Notes: The regular expression matches a string of
+* The regular expression matches a string of
 	* a block of 8 HEX chars followed by
 	* 3 blocks of 4 HEX chars followed by
 	* a block of 12 HEX chars.

 	This is the normalized UUID representation.

+	This is the only API which uses the UUID of an element.
+Every other API requires the database id which can be obtained by this API.

 #### URL Params
 Required: